 I’m all negativity; flying in a mad rush to get to nowhere in particular.

-I’m in such a hurry that the only times I ever stop are when my bowels tell me that won't wait another second.
+I’m in such a hurry that the only times I ever stop are when my bowels tell me they won't wait another second.
 Or I’m stopped at a checkpoint...

 Never trust a fart in Africa...
 Or the police...

 I'm not sure which I dread more.